runa91/bite_release/README.md

 ## Note
 In addition to the code for our CVPR paper which may be run using the commands within the "Usage" section, you can find different functionalities which did not end up in the final version of the project (body part segmentation as example).
-I have in the meanwhile left University and while you can feel free to use those code snipplets, I will not be able to provide support.
+However, I have in the meanwhile left University and while you can feel free to use those code snipplets, I will not be able to provide support.

 ## Contact